The Arch, near Aberystwyth

-Cors y Llyn means “Bog of the Lake” and the expanse of bog and fenland at this National Nature Reserve was once a lake.
+Cors y Llyn means “bog of the lake” and the bog and fenland was once a lake.

 The two basins which form the core of the reserve were originally carved out by glaciers during the last Ice Age and filled with meltwater.